Get Approved for up to $35,000 in 3 minutes

 Receiving E-transfers with Auto Deposit

-When you receive an e-transfer, there are two ways you can accept it.
-You can receive the e-transfer notification via email or text then accept it by clicking on the link and selecting your financial institution.
-From there you can sign into your mobile or online banking and follow the prompts to deposit the money into your bank account.
+There are two ways you can accept an e-transfer.
+You can receive the e-transfer notification via email or text and then accept it by clicking on the link and selecting your financial institution.
+From there, you can sign into your mobile or online banking and follow the prompts to deposit the money into your bank account.
 This includes answering your security question correctly.

 Another option given to you is auto deposit.
-In order to do this you need to register with your financial institution.
+In order to do this you need to register with your financial institution to start receiving money automatically.
 You just register your email address and e-transfers are then directly deposited into your bank account without having to answer a security question.

 Overview

 When it comes to e-transfers, all bank accounts have different sending limits.
 They also have different interac e-transfer fees.
 Since they are such a common way to send money, it's important to keep in mind what your bank offers.
-Many institutions allow you to change your interac e-transfer limits with account management through your online banking account, depending on how much you are wanting to raise your limit to.
+Many institutions allow you to change your interac e-transfer limits with account management through your online banking service account, depending on how much you want to raise your limit.
 That said, whether you use a bank, credit union, or one of the top 5 banks, there are plenty of institutions that offer free e-transfers and reasonable/higher limits.

 Online Loans from 9.99%*